ezstarr/timeenjoyeddiscordbot/readme.md

 This was just a quick side project to have fun with.

 It only has a Wordle clone coded into it.
-To play the game, type !wordle followed by a 5 letter word to submit a guess.
+To play the game, type /wordle followed by a 5 letter word to submit a guess.
 It will generate an image of the game board and upload that to Discord.
 Keep using that command until you either win or lose.